Lecture Notes in Cosmology: Doing statistics in the sky

 where $r_0 = 5.5$ $h^{-1}$ Mpc and $\gamma \approx 1.77$ \cite{1980large}.
 The mass variance can be related to the correlation function as follows:

 where $G(\gamma) \approx 2$.
-We can argue that the non-linear regime of cosmological becomes dominant when $\sigma_R^2 = 1$ and from the above formulae one can find that this happens at $R = 8$ $h^{-1}$ Mpc.
+We can argue that the non-linear regime of cosmology becomes dominant when $\sigma_R^2 = 1$, and from the above formulae, one can find that this happens at $R = 8$ $h^{-1}$ Mpc.
 Hence, this is why $\sigma_8$ is so often used in cosmology.
-The mass variance can be written as:
+The mass variance can be expressed as:

 where we have used the Fourier transform of the smoothed density contrast, which is the product of the density contrast times the window function (or filter).
-Using the ensemble average we get:
+Using the ensemble average, we get:

-The above expression for the mass variance and that for the correlation function in Eq.~\eqref{corrfunDelta} are very similar being the difference in the function which weighs the dimensionless power spectrum $\Delta^2$.
-For the correlation function it is $\sin(kr)/(kr)$ whereas for the mass-variance is the squared Fourier transform of the filter.
-If we take the Top Hat filter then from Eq.~\eqref{TopFilterFT} we see that $\tilde{W}(kR)^2$ decays as $(kR)^6$.
+The above expression for the mass variance and that for the correlation function in Eq.~\eqref{corrfunDelta} are very similar, with the difference being in the function that weighs the dimensionless power spectrum $\Delta^2$.
+For the correlation function, it is $\sin(kr)/(kr)$, whereas for the mass variance, it is the squared Fourier transform of the filter.
+If we take the Top Hat filter, then from Eq.~\eqref{TopFilterFT} we see that $\tilde{W}(kR)^2$ decays as $(kR)^6$.